ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: Design Overview

 \subsection{Threat Model}

 We consider a strong adversary who controls the Normal World (including the OS) and observes everything that is exposed to the Normal World (including the GPU tasks).
-Our privacy goal is to protect the \textit{model privacy}.
-Specifically, the adversary should not learn anything about a model, $\mathcal{M}(\cdot)$, beyond what is revealed by its querying API, i.e. $Y=\mathcal{M}(X)$\footnote{some extra information about the architecture, such as the number and type of linear layers, is also allowed -- see Section \ref{sec:sec_ana} for details)}.
-A formal security analysis is presented in Section \ref{sec:sec_ana}.
-We do not consider the model inference integrity which can be achieved via verification techniques as proposed in Slalom~\cite{tramer2018slalom}.
+Our primary goal is to protect the \textit{model privacy}.
+Specifically, the adversary should not learn anything about a model, $\mathcal{M}(\cdot)$, beyond what is revealed by its querying API, i.e. $Y=\mathcal{M}(X)$\footnote{some extra information about the architecture, such as the number and type of linear layers, is also allowed -- see Sec. \ref{sec:sec_ana} for details)}.
+A formal security analysis is presented in Sec. \ref{sec:sec_ana}.
+We do not consider model inference integrity which can be achieved via verification techniques as proposed in Slalom~\cite{tramer2018slalom}.
 Additionally, we do not consider side channel attacks on the TEE -- we assume that the TEE can protect the confidentiality and integrity of the program and data inside it.
+Hence, for loading the model into the TEE all standard attestation techniques apply (such as, loading an encrypted model and decrypting it inside the TEE) and this is orthogonal to ShadowNet's design.